-Some quick examples
+Some quick examples The voltage axis can be set using a drag When slowly changing events (like and drop principle Both the gain and the temperature or pressure) have to be position can be changed in an easy way. measured, the transient recorder is the The time axis is controlled using a solution.
+The time between two samples scalable scroll bar.
+With this scroll bar the can be set from 0.01 sec to 500 sec. so it measured signal (10 to 32K samples) can be zoomed live in and out.

-The voltage axis can be set using a drag and drop principle.
-Both the gain and the position can be changed in an easy way.
-The time axis is controlled using a scalable scroll bar.
-With this scroll bar the measured signal (10 to 32K samples) can be zoomed live in and out.
+The pre and post trigger moment is The extensive possibilities of the cursors displayed graphically and can be in the oscilloscope, the transient adjusted by means of the mouse.
+For recorder and the spectrum analyzer can triggering a graphical WYSIWYG trigger be used to analyze the measured signal. symbol is available.
+This symbol Besides the standard measurements, indicates the trigger mode, slope and also True RMS, Peak-Peak, Mean, Max level.
+These can be adjusted with the and Min values of the measured signal mouse

-The pre and post trigger moment is displayed graphically and can be adjusted by means of the mouse.
-For triggering a graphical WY SIWYG trigger symbol is available.
-This symbol indicates the trigger mode, slope and level.
-These can be adjusted with the mouse
+The oscilloscope has an AUTO DISK To document the measured signal three function with which unexpected features is provided for.
+For common disturbances can be captured.
+When the documentation three lines of text are instrument is set up for the disturbance, available.
+These lines are printed on the AUTO DISK function can be started.
+Each time the disturbance occurs, it is the company name and address.
+For measured and the measured data is measurement specific documentation stored on disk.
+When pre samples are 240 characters text can be added to the selected both samples before and after measurement Also "text balloons" are the moment of disturbance are stored.

-The oscilloscope has an AUTO DISK function with which unexpected disturbances can be captured.
-When the instrument is set up for the disturbance, the AUTO DISK function can be started Each time the disturbance occurs, it is measured and the measured data is stored on disk.
-When pre samples are selected, both samples before and after the moment of disturbance are stored.
+The spectrum analyzer is capable to configured to your own demands calculate an 8K spectrum and disposes of 6 window functions.
+Because of this For printing both black and white printers higher harmonics can be measured well and color printers are supported. (e.g. for power line analysis and audio analysis)

-The spectrum analyzer is capable to calculate an 8K spectrum and disposes of 6 window functions.
-Because of this higher harmonics can be measured well (e.g. for power line analysis and audio analysis).
-The voltmeter has 6 fully configurable displays.
-11 different values can be measured and these values can be displayed in 16 different ways.
-This results in an easy way of reading the requested values.
-Besides this, for each display a bar graph is available.
+are available